-The Nintendo Switch has quickly solidified itself as one of the best platforms to play on.
-Not only can players look forward to a swathe of great indies coming to the eShop every month, but the triple-A hits just keep coming with the liked of Breath of the Wild, Super Mario Odyssey and more.
-The beauty of Nintendo’s new hybrid console is that you can play great games on the go as well as at home on the big screen, but what are the Nintendo Switch exclusive games that deserve your attention?
+The Nintendo Switch has quickly solidified itself as one of the best home consoles ever made.
+Not only can players look forward to a swathe of great indies coming to the eShop every month, but the triple-A hits just keep coming with the liked of The Legend of Zelda: Breath of the Wild, Pokemon Sword and Shield and more.
+The beauty of Nintendo’s new hybrid console is that you can play great games out and about well as at home on the big screen, but what are the Nintendo Switch exclusive games that deserve your attention?
 That’s what we’re here to iron out.

 1. Mario Kart 8 Deluxe

 Previously underserved by the Wii U’s lacklustre sales, Mario Kart’s eighth instalment was able to enjoy a second wind thanks to a souped-up, remastered version in Mario Kart 8 Deluxe.
 Drifting around corners as the Mushroom Kingdom’s eclectic cast of characters has never been more thrilling than on the Nintendo Switch, with Mario Kart 8 Deluxe’s new anti-grav sections and overhead racing offering a degree of spectacle that makes boosting past your friends even more of a blast.